How Snyk handles your data

-Snyk is a developer security platform and as such, we place the utmost importance on data security.
-Fully understanding your privacy and security needs, the goal of this document is to provide you with transparency as to how and what data is accessed, transferred, and stored by Snyk.
+Snyk is a developer security platform, and thus Snyk places the utmost importance on data security.
+Fully understanding your privacy and security needs, Snyk provides this document with the goal of providing you with transparency as to how and what data is accessed, transferred, and stored by Snyk.

-The data handled by Snyk will vary depending on the product you are using, how you are integrating with Snyk, and your Snyk deployment.
-Because Snyk is a fast moving product, the types of data accessed and stored might change with the introduction of a new capability or changes to an existing capability.
+The data handled by Snyk varies depending on the product you are using, how you are integrating with Snyk and your Snyk deployment.
+Because Snyk is subject to fast-moving changes, the types of data accessed and stored might change with the introduction of a new capability or changes to an existing capability.

 Snyk leverages the latest software development practices and technologies to provide customers with the flexibility to use Snyk’s developer security platform in the manner that best suits the needs of their business.

-Snyk’s cloud-first deployment options offer ease of use and scalability while also providing the required level of data protection with multi and single tenancy supported in the US and EU (additional regions will be supported in the future).
+Snyk’s cloud-first deployment options offer ease of use and scalability while also providing the required level of data protection with multi- and single-tenancy options supported in the US, EU, and AUS.
+Additional regions will be supported in the future.

-Snyk Broker: A client service that is installed on your private infrastructure, acting as a proxy between the Snyk developer security platform (multi or single tenant) and your on-premise codebase.
-The Snyk Broker securely handles inbound and outbound connections, encrypting data during transit, and deliberately controlling the access Snyk has to your data.
+- Snyk Broker: A client service installed on your private infrastructure, acting as a proxy between the Snyk developer security platform (multi- or single-tenant) and your on-premise codebase.
+Snyk Broker securely handles inbound and outbound connections, encrypting data during transit and deliberately controlling the access Snyk has to your data.
 Sensitive credentials stay behind your firewall.

-Be sure to reach out to your Snyk contact to find out more details on how these different options can be leveraged to meet your needs.
+Be sure to reach out to your Snyk contact for more details on how these different options can be leveraged to meet your needs.

-Snyk provides a wide range of development tools and integration points, requiring different types of data, and entailing different data interactions.
-The sections below provide an overview of both the common types of data Snyk accesses and stores as well as product and integration-specific types.
-The information is reviewed as a minimum of twice per annum or when a significant change occurs within the product operations.
+Snyk provides a wide range of development tools and integration points, requiring different types of data and involving different data interactions.
+The sections that follow provide an overview of both the common types of data Snyk accesses and stores and product and integration-specific types.
+The information is reviewed at least twice per year or when a significant change occurs within the product operations.

-Vulnerability data - Snyk stores information on the vulnerabilities identified in customers applications and related fix context.
+- Vulnerability data - Snyk stores information on the vulnerabilities identified in customer applications and related fix context.

-Vulnerability source - Snyk stores information on where the vulnerability was identified.
-Examples: source code repository/registry, file name and location, dependency tree, vulnerability path.
+- Vulnerability source - Snyk stores information on where the vulnerability was identified.
+Examples: source code repository or registry, file name and location, dependency tree, vulnerability path.

-User data - Snyk stores basic user information.
-Examples: user name, ID, email address.
+- User data - Snyk stores user information required to access and use the platform.
+Examples: user name, IDs (for example, GitHub user ID), email address, IP address.

-User list - For the purposes of an accurate contributor counting, Snyk accesses commits from the last 90 days for repositories monitored and stores a hashed version of user emails.
+- User list - For purposes of accurate contributor counting, Snyk accesses commits from the last 90 days for repositories monitored.
+Upon request, an unhashed version of user emails is produced.

-User behavior analytics - Snyk stores various types of information pertaining to usage patterns.
-Examples: Website visits, executed CLI commands.
+- User behavior analytics - Snyk stores various types of information pertaining to usage patterns.
+Examples: platform navigation and executed CLI commands.

-We know how important it is for you to protect your data.
-Our products only access and store the information needed to ensure accurate analysis.
+Snyk knows how important it is for you to protect your data.
+Snyk products only access and store the information needed to provide you with Snyk services and to ensure accurate analysis.